Sport in India: Polo

-India is considered the cradle of modern polo.
-Babur, the founder of the Mughal Empire in the 15th century, firmly established its popularity.
-The period between the decline of the Mughal dynasty and the upsurgence of the British Imperial rule, polo almost vanished from mainland India.
-Fortunately, the game survived in a few remote mountainous enclaves of the subcontinent, notably Gilgit, Chitral, Ladakh, and Manipur.

-In India, the popularity of polo has waned and risen many times.
-However, it has never lost its regal status.
-In the last few decades, the emergence of privately owned teams has ensured a renaissance in Indian polo.
-Today, polo is not just restricted to the royalty and the Indian Army.

 Cycle polo

 The Cycle Polo Association of India was officially created in 1966 it has its office in Jaipur, Rajasthan.
 The first men's nationals were played in 1970 in New Delhi, with the team from Rajasthan emerging victorious.
-The Calcutta Cricket & Football Club hosted the first Merchant's Cup Cycle Polo tournament in 1973.
+The Calcutta Cricket & Football Club (CC&FC) hosted the first Merchant's Cup Cycle Polo tournament in 1973.
 Currently, the CC&FC plays host to the March Mug, the Swaroop Bhanjdeo Memorial Tournament and the CC&FC Trophy.
 Since 2015 onwards, CC&FC has been hosting the CC&FC All India Invitation Cycle Polo Cup which is organised jointly by the CC&FC along with the Cycle Polo Association of Bengal.

 India has won 8 medals, including record 6 Gold at International Bicycle Polo Championships.

 Billiards and snooker

 India has been a force in world billiards competitions.
 Champions including Wilson Jones, Michael Ferreira, Geet Sethi and now the domination of Pankaj Advani have underlined the powerhouse status of the country.
-The Snooker Federation of India, the apex body, plays a proactive role in popularising the game.
+The Billiards and Snooker Federation of India, the apex body, plays a proactive role in popularising the game.
 Many efforts have been made by the Billiards and Snooker Federation of India in the recent past to enhance the popularity of the game in the country.
 Several training camps for developing budding talent and providing them with regional and state sponsorship have been organised by the Billiards and Snooker Federation in various parts of the country.